 The Common Application is a standardized college application that offers students the ability to complete a single application and essay and send it to multiple member schools, as opposed to having to complete each individual college's application.
-In most cases the Common Application is submitted electronically; however, paper submission is still acceptable.
+In most cases the Common Application is submitted electronically.
 The online system does a great job organizing documents and keeping track of the different application components such as supplements, payments and school forms.

-Nearly 500 colleges and universities accept the Common Application.
-If a member college has it’s own institutional application, they are required to give equal consideration to applicants using either form.
+Nearly 600 colleges and universities accept the Common Application.
+If a member college has its own institutional application, the school is required to give equal consideration to applicants using either form.
 Additionally, member colleges must agree to evaluate applications holistically, meaning that they will take the time to evaluate an application beyond just the numbers.

 There is an additional caution regarding the Common Application.
 Because of the ease of simply hitting the send button, the temptation to add additional schools is a strong one.
 Remember two things: the importance of fit and containing costs.
 Ask yourself if the school is one that is truly a fit for you and bear in mind that application fees add up quickly.
 Be discriminating in your decisions about where to apply and hold to the careful research you have done up to this point.